Digital strategy, Fundraising

 As you think about next steps for your donor cultivation and retention programs, the main takeaway is to understand who your donors are and what relationship they have with your organization.
 Creating messaging that speaks to this intersection will help you to keep donors giving.

-We worked with Save the Children’s in-house team to add an opt-out option that would allow folks to sidestep Mother’s Day messaging without fulling unsubscribing from the list.
+Knowing the yearly bombardment of Mother’s Day emails can be difficult for many, we worked with our partners at Save the Children to add an opt-out option that would allow folks to sidestep Mother’s Day messaging without fulling unsubscribing from the list.
 Only a very small percentage of openers actually opted out (0.24%) – but this option made a big difference for those who may have been triggered by Mother’s Day messaging and may have otherwise unsubscribed.

-We’ve worked with partners of all sizes to drive and improve the retention of various donor segments, from emergency donors to mid-level donors, with customized approaches to marketing programs.
-If you’re interested in any of the above strategies or have other questions about how to boost retention rates for your program, feel free to reach out to us at [email protected].
+If you’re interested in any of the above approaches or have other questions about how to boost retention rates for your program, feel free to reach out to us at [email protected].

 Next insight